Guide

 The build: an HTTP monitor on the homepage at the 1-minute interval, a browser login monitor on the customer-account flow so you catch the partial outage where the store is up but logged-in customers cannot reach order history, and a multi-step API monitor that chains the cart and checkout calls where each step depends on a token from the previous one.
 SSL monitoring is built into the HTTP monitor.
 Route alerts to Slack or Discord, and put the store on a status page with the Velprove badge removed.

-The cap math against Starter: roughly 3 to 5 monitors against a 25-monitor cap, 1 to 2 browser login monitors against a 3-browser cap, a multi-step chain inside the 5-step limit, the 1-minute HTTP floor, and the 10-minute browser login floor.
-Starter still includes exactly 1 status page like Free does, but on Starter the Velprove branding is removed.
-That branding removal, not extra pages, is the real Free-to-Starter status page difference.
+The cap math against Starter: roughly 3 to 5 monitors against a 30-monitor cap, 1 to 2 browser login monitors against a 3-browser cap, a multi-step chain inside the 5-step limit, the 1-minute HTTP floor, and the 10-minute browser login floor.
+Starter raises the status page allowance from 1 on Free to 3, and removes the Velprove branding.
+For a single store you usually need just one page, so the branding removal is the part you feel first, but the extra pages are there if you run more than one storefront.

 The cost is $19 per month.
 The upgrade trigger to Pro: you need 30-second HTTP checks, PagerDuty, a custom-domain status page, a chained API monitor longer than 5 steps, or more than 3 browser login monitors.
 A typical small store does not hit those, so Starter is usually the durable answer here.